Central Scotland Green Network (CSGN) - 2021 Habitat Connectivity Map

-The map layers can be downloaded from our Natural Spaces website.
+The map layers can bedownloaded using the links in the Scottish Spatial Data Catalogue metadata document .
 It can also be viewed online at the CSGN Habitat Networks and Opportunity Areas for those without access to specific mapping software or any previous GIS expertise.

 Find out more

 - Information and guidance on how to use the map, please see the CSGN Habitat Connectivity Map user guide